 Utility work.
-If contract utility work is anticipated in conjunction with or during the highway construction, the Traffic Control Plan (TCP) must account for and adequately protect all work activities.
+If contract utility work is anticipated in conjunction with or during the highway construction, the Temporary Traffic Control plan must account for and adequately protect all work activities.
 The phasing of construction activities must be compatible with the utility work.
-Utilities, whose work affects traffic, are required to have a TCP by FHWA.
+Utilities, whose work affects traffic, are required to have a TTC plan by FHWA.
 This requires early and effective coordination with utilities.